Skip to main content

 Start services

-Run `bun run dev:web` for frontend QA or `bun run dev` for the full Docker-backed stack.
+Run `bun run dev` for the fork-backed repo-native local stack.

 5. 5